Maui Events August 2022

 Updated:

 Summer isn’t over yet!
 This month, there’s plenty to look forward to on the Valley Isle!
-Legendary pianists and comedians are making their way to our shores, while events like hula festivals and farmers’ markets are back in full force.
-Read on for the hottest Maui events in August 2022.
+Legendary ukulele players and reggae artists are making their way to our shores, while events like hula festivals and farmers’ markets are back in full force.
+Read on for the hottest Maui events in August 2023.

 Live music is still happening around the island, with local musicians jamming almost every night at some of the island’s best restaurants.
 Check out Mana’o Radio’s Music2Nite site for a full lineup of Live Music on Maui.